 Sherlock Holmes (Douglas Wilmer) swept onto the scene in ‘The Speckled Band’ with Nigel Stock in support as Doctor Watson.

-Notable guest stars in the series included Geoffrey Palmer, Judi Dench, Bernard Hepton, Warren Mitchell, Gordon Jackson, Hannah Gordon, Colin Jeavons, Sheila Hancock, Philip Madoc, Glyn Owen, Annette Andre, Sally Geeson, Jean Marsh, Michael Hordern, Ian Ogilvy, Bernard Horsfall, George Sewell, Brigit Forsyth, Sam Kydd, Georgina Hale, Joss Ackland, Angela Douglas, Windsor Davies, Petra Markham, Angela Baddeley, James Beck, George Layton, Keith Barron, Kevork Malikyan, Erik Chitty, Charles Tingwell and Nick Tate.
+Guest stars included Geoffrey Palmer, Judi Dench, Bernard Hepton, Warren Mitchell, Gordon Jackson, Hannah Gordon, Colin Jeavons, Sheila Hancock, Glyn Owen, Annette Andre, Sally Geeson, Jean Marsh, Michael Hordern, Ian Ogilvy, Bernard Horsfall, George Sewell, Brigit Forsyth, Sam Kydd, Joss Ackland, Angela Douglas, Windsor Davies, Angela Baddeley, James Beck, George Layton, Keith Barron, Kevork Malikyan, Erik Chitty and Nick Tate.